raysan5/raylib/README.md

 notes on raylib 1.1
 -------------------

-On April 2014, after 6 month of first raylib release, raybil 1.1 has been released.
+On April 2014, after 6 month of first raylib release, raylib 1.1 has been released.
 This new version presents a complete internal redesign of the library to support OpenGL 1.1, OpenGL 3.3+ and OpenGL ES 2.0.

 A new module named [rlgl] (https://github.com/raysan5/raylib/blob/master/src/rlgl.h) has been added to the library.
 This new module translate raylib-OpenGL-style